moshesham/Analytical-Interview-Prep-Guide/README.md

-# The Product Analytics Masterclass
+# Product Analytics Interview Prep Handbook

 Welcome!
-This repository contains all materials for the "Product Analytics Masterclass."
+This repository contains all materials for the "Product Analytics Interview Prep Handbook"—a modern, applied curriculum designed to help you ace data science and product analytics interviews.

 The full curriculum is available as a polished, searchable website, built with mdBook.

 **➡️ [Access the live curriculum here](https://your-username.github.io/Product-Analytics-Masterclass/)**
-*(You must update this link in GitHub > Settings > Pages after your first deployment.)*
+*(Update this link in GitHub > Settings > Pages after your first deployment.)*

+## What's Inside?
+- **SQL (Fundamentals to Advanced):** Real-world queries, window functions, and analytics use cases.
+- **Applied Statistics:** Interview-ready theory, product analytics scenarios, and expert-level deep dives.
+- **Python for Analytics:** Data cleaning, advanced visualization, and time series analysis for product data.
+- **Product Thinking:** Metrics, experimentation, and case studies.

+All content is structured for interview prep, blending theory with hands-on product analytics examples.

 ## Local Development

-The content for the book is generated from the markdown files in the `src/` directory.
+The book is generated from markdown files in the `src/` directory.
 To build and preview it locally:

-1.  **Install mdBook:** Follow the instructions at the [official mdBook repository](https://github.com/rust-lang/mdBook).
+1.  **Install mdBook:** See the [official mdBook repository](https://github.com/rust-lang/mdBook).
 2.  **Run the build script:** This script copies and formats content into the `book-src` directory.
     ```bash
     ./scripts/build_book.sh